datadiscoveries/Yelp_Sentiment_Analysis/README.md

 The goal of this project is to develop a model that accurately designates the sentiment of a restaurant's yelp reviews as positive or negative.
 Potential applications of the model will be recommended to help meet the restaurant's business goals.

 **Findings:**<br>
-The neural network model built in this analysis designates customer sentiment with **79% accuracy**.
+The neural network model built in this analysis designates customer sentiment as positive or negative with **79% accuracy**.
 The model's performance was tuned and optimized by increasing the number of _layers in the network_ and reducing the _number of nodes per layer_.

 **Applications:**<br>